apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 <br>

 ## Optimal Architecture

-Transformers are not the optimal architecture.
-They are a locally optimal architecture that works really well given the constraints of first-order optimizers like SGD or Adam or Muon.
-I think this is important to understand.

 There is a search space of potential architectures, and from them you are limited to architectures which you can actually train.
 If you cannot train a model, you cannot evaluate it.
 Better architectures undoubtedly exist, but how are we to know if we can't train them?

 Transformers are great.
 They're rather stable.
-You can backprop through them very easy.
-They train fast, and are parallelizable with dense rewards.
-Most importantly, they scale.
-But it's also true that attention has a lot wrong with it.
+You can backprop through them very easily.
+They train fast, and prefill is parallelizable which allows for computing dense rewards efficiently.
+Most importantly, transformers scale.
+You dump an amount of data into it, and it soaks it up at a predictable rate.
+This is very practical and great.
+But it's also true that attention is not perfect.
 Most famously, attention is `O(n^2)` in context length, and transformers are not [recurrence-complete](https://arxiv.org/pdf/2510.06828).
 That is to say, the forward pass of a transformer cannot actually express any function of its inputs, as it has a finite amount of layers.
+This is potentially a problem because as context accumulates, so does the amount of potentially-intermingled state that has to be tracked in a limited number of layers.

 This seems not to be such a big problem in practice.
 But can we really say that?
-Do we really know?
+How sure are we?
 We may be in the early stages of hitting context scaling limits we're not aware of.
-It's not clear that efficient attention variants can scale cleanly to truly massive contexts in the limit, and it might be that you just run out of depth.
-Eventually your context gets so big that maybe you do need depth.
+It's not clear that efficient attention variants can scale cleanly to truly massive contexts in the limit.
+It might be that you just run out of depth.
 Our best transformers place a lower bound on the context scaling limit, but we have no real way of knowing the upper bound, as we cannot run evals on hypothetical better models that do not exist.

 On the other side of the spectrum, you have RNNs.
 Or, architectures with recurrence more generally.
 While a default transformer is incapable of expressing a function with more discrete decision points than the sum of its layers, a looped transformer actually can because it has "infinite layers" through recurrence.
 The downside is that to train it you need a gradient through infinite layers also.
-This is mathematically sound, but numerically unstable to compute via backprop.
+This is mathematically sound, but numerically unstable.
+Due to the catastrophic accumulation of small rounding errors, you cannot backprop through infinite layers and get the right answer at the end.

 But what if we didn't do backprop?
 What if there were way to train these architectures that would be otherwise impractical, like RNNs or even something non-differentiable?
 Once you start relaxing enough restrictions, maybe there's an architecture out there that's better for long context in the limit.
 It's certainly possible.
 In fact I think it's almost certain.

 Maybe it looks like a transformer, maybe it looks more like an RNN, maybe it's sparse, maybe an MoE, maybe it's a weird diffusion thing, maybe Mamba.
 Maybe it's something exotic that nobody has come up with yet.
+Or a combination of all of the above.
 But it's out there.

 My concrete fear is that we are barking up the wrong tree.
-Considering how many people have put effort into solving the transformer context length scaling problem, I don't think such a thing as free lunch exists with normal optimizers.
+Considering how many people have put effort into solving the transformer context length scaling problem, I don't think such a thing as free lunch exists if we keep doing what we're doing.
 If it did, someone would have found it by now.
 I think the efficient sparse attention techniques we already have are close to as good as they're going to get.

 This is not to say that scaling context length in transformers is not worth working on, there are very practical gains to be had.
 But I suspect that we'll only get like a single order of magnitude improvement over what already exists in OSS.
 Still a world-changing amount of performance left on the table, but not multiple orders of magnitude.

 ### Depth over Width

 In any case, regardless of what the architecture looks like, I think there's one axis that it makes sense to scale on, and that's depth.

  There is a very good paper called [The Impact of Depth on Compositional Generalization in Transformer Language Models](https://arxiv.org/html/2310.19956).
 They find that:

 1. Depth helps compositional generalization, but with sharp diminishing returns.
 2. Depth also helps language modeling loss, again with diminishing returns.